 Because two of the goals of batching cocktails is to reduce waste and improve profits behind the bar, you want to make sure you're making the right amount of premix to meet demand but not create additional waste.

-Once you know this, you can figure out how often you need to make juice and syrup mixes and the quantity to make.
+Once you know this, you can figure out how often you need to make juice and syrup mixes and the quantity to make them.

 Create a schedule for mixing and juicing and stick to it to keep ingredients fresh and waste low.